tangle-network/webb-docs/v1/docs/03-anchor-protocol/b-architecture/signature-bridge.md

 The Signature Bridge knows which handler to route and execute a proposal through using a mapping between **Resource Ids** and **Handlers**.
 This mapping lives on the **Signature Bridge**.

 ## Execution Handlers
-The purpose of execution handlers is to parse an incoming proposal/message and call a function on a proxied smart contract.
+The purpose of execution handlers is to parse an incoming proposal/message and call a function on a proxy smart contract.
 The flow looks like:
 - Signature Bridge -> Execution Handler -> Execution Context

 The Execution Handler knows which contract to interact with using a mapping between **Resource Ids** and **Execution Contexts**.
 This map lives on the respective **Handler**.